jpasqua/FauxNeXT/Instructions.md

 3. The USB-C connector from your power supply routes through the opening in the *Rear_Shell* and is held in place by the strain relief.
 Route the cable through the strain relief pieces as shown [here](images/Assembly/SR1.jpeg) and [here](images/Assembly/SR2.jpeg).
 Adjust the length of the cable on the inside of the *Rear_Shell* so that it comfortably reaches the USB port on the Pi.
 Secure the strain relief to the *Back_Plate* using (2) M2 screws.
 When it is done, it will [look like this](images/Assembly/StrainReliefInstalled.jpeg) from the back.
 2. Perform the wiring as described below.
 1. After testing the unit, snap the *Bezel* to the *Shroud*.
 The magnets will hold it in place.
+2. Apply the NeXT Logo.
+Print the Logo with dimensions 7.9x10mm and adhere to the *Bezel* in the small recessed area.
+A `.png` file of the [logo](Assets/NeXT Logo.png) is available in the Assets folder.
 2. Have a break then move on to Software Setup.

 <a name="HardwarePlacement"></a>**Hardware Placement**: